Freelunch-AI/docs/design_notes.md

         2. Constructing fine-tuning datasets
     3. Prompts: Experimentation, Validation, Compression, Evaluation, Automatic Prompt Generation (support formatting tricks), Automatic Prompt Adapatation (when swapping LLMs),  Breakdown of a prompt into a a prompt chain
     4. Support for Chains and Agents
-        1. Building chains and agents: pipelines of models, prompters, retrievers and filters (input, prediction and/or data filters)
+        1. Building chains and agents: pipelines of models, prompters, retrievers and pre/post processors (input, prediction and/or data filters)
         2. Observing each step of chain and agent execution
     5. Support for multimodal LLMs
     6. LLM-powered dataset construcution